 It is important to note that for solar, your collateral is the solar array you have installed, not your home.
 So, the short answer is no, there shouldn’t be a lien on your home.

-Although the PMSI or UCC-1 fixture filing on your panels is not a lien on your home, this will, however, show up as a filing on the title of your home.
+Although the PMSI or UCC-1 fixture filing on your panels is not a lien on your home it will show up as a filing on the title of your home.

-If you are wanting to refinance, your lender may not allow you to do so until this filing is clear.
-There are a couple of ways that you can get around this, but they require research and time, which most homeowners in Utah (even ones who are financially secure enough to go solar) may not have time to undertake.
+If you want to refinance, your lender may not allow you to do so until this filing is cleared.
+There are a couple of ways that you can get around this.

-Getting the Filing on your Title Removed While Refinancing
+Getting the Filing on Your Title Temporarily Removed

 The company that installed your solar panels can help get filing removed during the refinancing process.
-Make sure you ask the solar company what their process is before you get your system installed.
-The installation team may not know, but a sales assistant or project manager will be able to equip you with the resources you need to give them the details they need.
+Make sure you ask the solar company what their process for temporary title removal is before you get your system installed.
+The installation team may not know, but a sales assistant or project manager will be able to equip you with the information and resources you need.

-Another way to avoid having a hold placed is to refinance before you purchase solar.
+If you want to avoid having a hold placed altogether you can refinance before you purchase solar.
 When you do this, you can pay for your system in cash, which eliminates the need for a UCC-1 fixture filing.